briankoser/sfc-listeners-guide/episodes/0228-its-eisenberg-instead-of-heisenberg-and-other-news.md

 Take That, Science: gaming grandma sues video game company for $28,000 after losing virtual sword

-Guy Ritchie is making a six-film King Arthur series
+Guy Ritchie is making a six-film King Arthur series.

 Matt is keeping track of all the unanswered LOST mysteries during his rewatch with Des.